fusebit/everyauth-express/docs/google.md

 * profile
 * https://www.googleapis.com/auth/userinfo.email

 If you need to address more advanced scenarios, you need to create your own OAuth client and configure EveryAuth to use it.
-First [create an OAuth client in Google](https://developers.google.com/adwords/api/docs/guides/authentication), and then use the EveyAuth CLI to configure the Google service to use it:
+First [create an OAuth client in Google](https://developers.google.com/adwords/api/docs/guides/authentication), and then use the EveryAuth CLI to configure the Google service to use it:

 ```bash
 everyauth service set google \